Ways to Connect

 The people of St. George's express their love of art, music, food, gardening, nature and more in so many ways.
 Throughout the year, you will find many events with different areas of focus.
 We also have ongoing meetings and clubs as ways to connect with each other -- our after-school gardening club brings adult volunteers and children together to make a difference in our garden, our cooking classes bring families together to have fun and learn some new kitchen skills, and our ladies' lunches offer a time to get together and share what's new.

 Kids and their families come monthly for an opportunity to learn and have fun at our cooking classes!
-With a focus on using ingredients grown by kids in our own garden, the cooking classes take place on the 2nd Saturday of every month starting at 12 noon.
+These classes take place on the 2nd Saturday of every month starting at 12 noon.

 The Vision of the Garden of HOPE:

 - Empower students to have choices in their food

 - Teach nutrition, sustainability, organic gardening, teaming and responsibility